-Your auto insurance company may look at your car’s yearly mileage when deciding your rates.
+Your insurer may look at how much you drive each year when deciding your rates.
 The reason is simple: you’re at a higher risk to get into a car accident if you drive more often.
 Staying off the road is a great way to help keep you out of trouble.
-You could save money on car insurance if you drive less and keep your mileage low.
+You could also get a low mileage discount on your auto insurance premium.

-Find the best car insurance discounts
+Find the best car insurance deal

 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.